-The Secretary of State has not defined a specific format for the Notary Journal.
-You may choose the design that fits your particular demands best.
-There are several designs on the market; all of them include spaces for the information required by Montana law.
-Below are illustrations of two popular types of journals – the linear style and the block style – that show how the mandated information should be entered in your journal for each notarial act you perform:
+Below are illustrations of two popular types of paper journals – the linear style and the block style – that show how the mandated information should be entered in the journal

 Linear Style – each entry is recorded on one line across both sides of the book.
-Generally the printed name, address, and signature of the signer are in the middle so that it is impossible to remove or add a page to the book, making it highly tamper-proof.
+Generally, the printed name, address, and signature of the person requesting the notarization are in the middle so that it is impossible to remove or add a page to the book, making it highly tamper-proof.

-Block Style – each entry is recorded within a defined, usually numbered, block.
-The specific designs of this type of journal will vary, but all will contain space for the necessary information, including the signature of the signer(s).
+Block Style – each entry is recorded within a defined block.
+The specific designs of this type of journal will vary, but all will contain space for the necessary information.

 If a notary’s journal is lost or stolen, the notary must notify the Secretary of State of that fact.
 Lost or stolen journals may be reported by calling (406) 444-1877 or emailing email@example.com.